What is a Group Workspace?

 Each GWS has a designated manager.
 See the article on managing a GWS.

-Please note that data on a GWS is only backed up if the GWS Manager has put systems in place to do this.
+Please note that data in GWSs are only backed up if the GWS Manager has put systems in place to do this.
 An Elastic Tape service is available to support back-up and efficient management of data in a GWS.
-Please discuss details with your GWS Manager.
+Please discuss the details with your GWS Manager.

 We recommend that a sensible directory structure is set up within your GWS in order to conventions are used within your GWS: